 What we offer

-Pay is in US Dollars and is dependent on experience, location and the role proﬁle as deﬁned by WIEGO's Remuneration Policy.
+Pay is in US Dollars and is dependent on experience, location and the role profile.
 This will be discussed with the successful candidate.

 The post-holder will work from home and therefore you will need access to your own computer equipment and a strong Internet connection.

-To apply for this position, please submit a resume, a sample of workshop material that you have developed and a cover letter explaining your motivation and how you fulﬁl the above requirements to email@example.com by the closing date of Wednesday 31st January, 11:59 pm (UTC) 2024.
+To apply for this position, please submit a resume, a sample of workshop material that you have developed and a cover letter explaining your motivation and how you fulfil the above requirements to email@example.com by the closing date of Wednesday 31st January, 11:59 pm (UTC) 2024.
 Please note: applications which do not include a sample of workshop material that you have developed will not be considered.